Chart Color Schemes

 Main Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 47 projects potentially impacting the region.
-Notable initiatives include La Mer Main Beach, Marine Quarter Scenic Tower, Bella Vie Residences, and AMALI Main Beach.
-The following details projects likely most relevant.
+AreaSearch has identified 47 projects that could impact this region.
+Notable ones include La Mer Main Beach, Marine Quarter Scenic Tower, Bella Vie Residences, and AMALI Main Beach.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.